Hudu-Technologies-Inc/Files-Hudu-Migration/README.md

 ```
 Each folder in `$TargetDocumentDir` corresponds to a company and each company folder is only searched one level deep (no nested folders for now), so just be mindful of your directory tree

+If you set a `$globalkbfoldername`, documents within this folder will be placed in Global/Central KB

 ### Getting Started - Environment File